Seahawks notes: Jason Myers sticking to routine despite misses, Luke Willson plans to play through rib injury

 All he knows is that after catching a pass to convert a third down in the first half Sunday, his ribs suddenly hurt (there was some thought he fell on the ball but he said he doesn’t think that was it).

-He came out for a while, but at halftime had the ribs treated and wrapped up and continued to play in the second half (though he was limited to 17 snaps overall) an effort that Carroll on Monday labeled “enormously courageous.’’
+He came out for a while, but at halftime had the ribs treated and wrapped up and continued to play in the second half (though he was limited to 17 snaps overall), an effort that Carroll on Monday labeled “enormously courageous.’’

 To Willson, it was just being a good teammate.